 On January 28, 2010, the Court granted the Receiver's motion (Doc.
 324) for possession of property located at 464 Golden Gate Point, Unit 703, Sarasota, Florida (the "Bellasara Property").
 (Doc.
 327.)
 The Bellasara Property is a residential condominium unit in a building called La Bellasara.
 (Doc.
 100.)
 On or about May 23, 2006, Neil Moody as Trustee of the Neil V. Moody Revocable Trust Agreement dated February 9, 1995 purchased the Bellasara Property for \$2,160,000.
 The Bellasara Property was Neil Moody's primary Florida residence.
 The Bellasara Property has two known encumbrances: a primary mortgage loan from MSC Mortgage, LLC in the amount of \$956,000 and a home equity line of credit from Wells Fargo Bank N.A. with an initial balance of \$880,000, both of which were obtained by Neil Moody on or about the date of the closing of the purchase of the Bellasara Property.
 The Bellasara Property is currently subject to a foreclosure proceeding in the Twelfth Circuit in and for Sarasota County, Florida.
-The Receiver is in the process of stopping the foreclosure action and intends to market the Property and negotiate with the lenders in an effort to generate money for the Receivership estate.
+The Receiver has notified all parties in the pending foreclosure to effectively stop the proceeding and has undertaken to market the property and negotiate with the lenders in an effort to generate money for the

+Receivership estate.
 Parties interested in purchasing the Bellasara Property should contact the Receiver directly.